NikitaEvs/CXLMemSim/README.md

 ## Limitation
 The pebs requires no larger than 5 `perf_open_event` attached to certain PID, so I limit the bpf program to munmap(kprobe) and sbrk(kprobe/kretprobe), you can configure them.
 For multiple process application, I need to first SIGSTOP the process and `send/recv` back the PID information.
 For client and server application, I need to SIGSTOP/SIGCONT on both client and server simultaneously, which is not implemented yet.

+## TODO
+1. Migration: CRUD on topology map.
+2. BackInv: Observe in Intel PT and CRUD on topology map.

 ## Cite
 ```bash
 @article{yangyarch23,